luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **poly_index** (std::size_t): The index of the polynomial in the ciphertext.

-: Returns a pointer to a particular polynomial in the ciphertext data.
+Usage: Returns a pointer to a particular polynomial in the ciphertext data.

 <br>